History of Smooth Island (Tasmania): Role in the Risdon Cove convict settlement

-On 14 June 1884, a local newspaper reported, "Garden Island, of about 100 acres, situated about a mile off the northern limit of King George's Sound, Forestier's Peninsula, is occupied, and appears to have good soil by the newly-turned sod of the paddocks, and has upon it the buildings and paraphernalia of the average farm."
+On 14 June 1884, a local newspaper reported, "Garden Island, of about 100 acres, situated about a mile off the northern limit of King George Sound", Forestier's Peninsula, is occupied, and appears to have good soil by the newly-turned sod of the paddocks, and has upon it the buildings and paraphernalia of the average farm."
 On 19 November 1889, an advertisement in a local newspaper offered "100 prime fat wethers from Garden Island".
 From 3 December 1893 until December 1894, the island was advertised for private sale:

-On 14 July 1894, Captain Jones and his crew of whale hunters (on the whaling barque Taranna) "shifted their quarters from Slopen Island Sloping Island to Garden Island, as it [was] believed that 3 whales had been sighted in the vicinity of King George Sound".
+On 14 July 1894, Captain Jones and his crew of whale hunters (on the whaling barque Taranna) "shifted their quarters from Slopen Island Sloping Island to Garden Island, as it [was] believed that 3 whales had been sighted in the vicinity of the Sounds".
 The expedition was unsuccessful and returned to Hobart on 16 July 1894.